tsengchan/GraphAlgoBFS/README.md

 Study of the breadth first algorithm.

 This is the Breadth First Alogrithm.
 I've used NetworkX for the graph manipulations.
-As one can see the output is the traversal route; the attributes of the nodes starts off as white and ends up gray.
+As one can see the output is the traversal route; the attributes of the nodes starts off as white then gray when node is reached then black finally.

 TO DO: